RyanDamerell/rusty-algorithms/README.md

 ## The state of this project

 This is still very much a work in progress.
-Some algorithms are written, very few are fully documented.
+Many algorithms are written, but very few are fully documented.
 Still, any piece of this project is fully provided under [the Unlicense](http://unlicense.org), so if you see something you want to use, go for it.